UTKcataloging/mods_to_rdf/docs/source/top_level_elements/originInfo_dates.rst

 dateIssued
 ----------

-`dateIssued`'s attributes and possible values follow the examples in `dateCreated` very closely.
-The primary difference between the two is that `dateIssued` is used in records describing serials.
+`dateIssued`'s attributes and possible values follow the examples in `dateCreated` very closely. `dateIssued` is broadly used to describe published materials: serials, sheet music, and others.

 dateIssued[@encoding][@keyDate][@point][@qualifier]
 ---------------------------------------------------